camunda/eslint-plugin-camunda-licensed/README.md

 We ship with a few blue prints:

-* `camunda-licensed/mit`: use for libraries licensed under the MIT license
+* `camunda-licensed/mit`: ensures that all source files start with the [MIT license header](./resources/MIT-license-header.js)

 ## Maintain Licenses